 - When the final cutoff date is for paying the balance in full to avoid interest charges

-The Amazon Store card’s fine print, for example, includes the following language to explain how the card’s special financing offers, which come with deferred interest, work: “Interest will be charged to your Amazon Store Card account from the purchase date if the promotional balance is not paid in full within 6, 12 or 24 months respectively.”
+The Amazon Store Card’s fine print, for example, includes the following language to explain how the card’s special financing offers, which come with deferred interest, work: “Interest will be charged to your Special Financing-Enabled Card account from the purchase date if the promotional balance is not paid in full within six, 12 or 24 months respectively.”

-The fine print goes on to say that to avoid interest with special financing you would need to: “Pay the entire promotional balance in full before the end of the offer period to avoid interest on your purchase.”
+The fine print goes on to say that to avoid interest with special financing you would need to pay the entire promotional balance in full before the end of the offer period.

-If the financing is truly 0%, then the cardmember agreement would use different wording.
-For example, the Discover it® Cash Back card includes this language in its rates and terms: “Annual Percentage Rate (APR) for Purchases: 0% intro APR for 14 months from date of account opening.
-After the intro APR expires, your APR will be 11.99% to 22.99% based on your creditworthiness.”
+If the financing is truly 0 percent, then the cardmember agreement would use different wording.
+For example, the Discover it® Cash Back includes this language in its rates and terms: “Annual Percentage Rate (APR) for Purchases: 0 percent intro APR for 15 months from date of account opening.
+After the intro APR expires, your variable APR will be 16.99 percent to 27.99 percent based on your creditworthiness.”

 It’s important to understand those differences so you know what you could end up paying for interest.